 - Class Teachers will follow up any behaviour or discipline problems with children in their care. - An 'Expectations' poster is displayed in each classroom.
-See Appendix 2. - A 5 Point Strategy Sanctions Poster is displayed in each classroom, to ensure consistency across the school.
-See Appendix 3. - After the class teacher has followed the policy and sanctions poster to the limits (with a record of each step entered onto CPOMs), pupils, who still do not conform with the behaviour expectations of the school, will be referred to the Key Stage Leader in the first instance and appropriate action will be taken. - Children in KS2 who are disruptive and fail to respond may be given a detention and asked to complete work provided by their class teacher.
+See Appendix 2. - A 6 Point Strategy Sanctions Poster is displayed in each classroom, to ensure consistency across the school.
+See Appendix 3. - After the class teacher has followed the policy and sanctions poster to the limits (with a record of each step entered onto CPOMs), pupils, who still do not conform with the behaviour expectations of the school, will be referred to the Assistant Head Teachers, Deputy Head Teacher and Co-Head Teachers respectively, and appropriate action will be taken. - Children in KS2 who are disruptive and fail to respond may be given a detention and asked to complete work provided by their class teacher.
 The detention is recorded on CPOMS.
-For repetitive detentions, parents are informed through a phone call by the class teacher. - In Key Stage 1, children who are disruptive and fail to respond may lose some of their playtime. - In Reception, children who misbehave are given "time out" to reflect on their actions, before returning to normal activities. - Further unacceptable acts of behaviour may result in a senior member of staff introducing an appropriate report card:
+For repetitive detentions, parents are informed through a phone call by the class teacher. - In Key Stage 1, children who are disruptive and fail to respond may lose some of their playtime. - In Reception, children who misbehave are given "time out" to reflect on their actions, before returning to normal activities.